 If you want to succeed as a real estate agent, start real estate budgeting now.
 The reason for this is that real estate budgeting allows you to focus on what is important for the business and you start allocating funds to the high-revenue generating areas of your business!

-Hire a professional firm to create a real estate budget and watch your profits soar!
+Hire a professional firm to organize a real estate budget and forecasting watch your profits soar!

 OHI is a fifteen-year-old real estate services company working with 50+ commercial and residential real estate developers, funds and property management companies across USA.
 Our deep expertise in real estate accounting, financial analysis, lease administration and asset management has helped clients cut associated costs by 40-50%.
 We currently provide these services to a portfolio of 75000 units across clients.